openvinotoolkit/open_model_zoo/demos/colorization_demo/python/README.md

 # Colorization Demo

-This demo demonstrates an example of using neural networks to colorize a greyscale image or video.
+This demo demonstrates an example of using neural networks to colorize a grayscale image or video.

 ## How It Works